 Students must be fully equipped with Maths equipment such as a protractor and compass.
 These can be bought from the library.
 Scientific calculators must be bought by all students and brought to lessons.
-They may be purchased from the Finance Office for approximately £8.50.
+They may be purchased from the Finance Office.